mhweiner/brek/docs/gettingStarted.md

 ### 4. Optional: Typescript Configuration (tsconfig.json)

-If you're using Typescript, you'll need to make sure your Typescript configuration is set up correctly.

-Make sure the generated `Config.d.ts` file will be picked up by your Typescript parser.
+If you're using Typescript, you'll need to make sure the generated `Config.d.ts` file will be picked up by your Typescript parser.
 One way to do this is by including it in your `include` directive like so:

 ```json
   "include":[